Last Updated: December 5, 2025

 While Apollo has waterfall enrichment, it’s not as flexible as Clay’s data orchestration.
 Here are some examples of things you can’t do (as of today):

-If you need pure data enrichment flexibility with full control over your waterfall logic and data transformations, Clay is still the better choice.
+If you need pure data enrichment flexibility with full control over your waterfall logic and data transformations, Clay is still the more configurable choice.

 Pricing